Clean and Sober

 Even for travelers who drink at home, these types of vacations have their appeal.
 “I do almost 99% of my vacations completely dry,” says Rachel Branchi, who recently spent three alcohol-free weeks traveling through Thailand on her honeymoon.
 “I get that being sober when you’re on a beach or exploring a new place with cool cocktail bars doesn’t sound the most appealing, but I’ve found that when you take drinking away from the situation, it enhances your experience.
 You rely on honest and thoughtful conversation, true relaxation and clarity, and overall, you realize you don’t need a beer or margarita to make for great memories.”

-Engaging in conversations with strangers as a solo traveler can be an enriching experience.
+Engaging in conversations with strangers as a solo traveler, or even traveling with friends and family can be an enriching experience.
 It opens up the possibility of making new friends or creating memorable connections.
 So, why hinder this opportunity by being intoxicated?
 Instead, opt for a sober journey that allows you to fully embrace and recall every aspect of your trip, including the meaningful conversations you have along the way.
-As a female solo traveler, it is crucial to prioritize your safety, and traveling sober can greatly contribute to that.
+If you're a female solo traveler, it is crucial to prioritize your safety, and traveling sober can greatly contribute to that.
 Moreover, it has been highlighted in the same article that sober traveling offers numerous health and well-being benefits:

 Pooja Shah, a freelance writer in New York who started experimenting with sober travel last year after realizing that she was consuming far more alcohol on vacation than she did at home, has seen these benefits firsthand.
 “During a trip to the Maldives last fall, I decided not to drink—which was surprisingly easy thanks to the resort’s multiple mocktails and fresh juices—and saw that my skin felt fresher; had less inflammation, acne, and redness; and had a genuine overall glow that didn’t require makeup,” she says.
 On a recent dry weekend trip to Milan, Shah opted out of imbibing on delicious Italian wine and calls it “the best decision [she] could have made.”
 “I hate the feeling of ‘needing a vacation after a vacation,’ and I think by not drinking, it actually allows me to feel energized and less tired—I even had time to squeeze in workouts each morning because I wasn’t lethargic or hungover and I got to enjoy the city without feeling tired or tipsy,” she says.